 For Cameron, his career change was more about giving something back to others and connecting with people: “After my career in the fashion business – where people took care of me and gave me everything – I decided that I wanted to work with natural medicine and serve others.
 Now, as a practitioner, I give seminars and put on retreats, not just for yoga but also for individuals who would like to understand more about themselves so they can live a happier life co-existing with other living beings.”

 Following in the supermodel footsteps, a number of younger models have also made the leap to yoga.
-German-Uruguayan model, Veronica Blume, 31, who is still signed with Barcelona’s Group models, not only shares a 5am alarm call with Yogi Cameron (both practise yoga and meditation at this time until 6.30am), but also their reasons for working within yoga.
-Now a mother, Veronica, who was a Guess?
-Model at just 16, resides in Barcelona: “I discovered the benefits of yoga during my pregnancy and am now setting up my own studio in Gràcia.
+German-Uruguayan model, Veronica Blume, not only shares a 5am alarm call with Yogi Cameron (both practise yoga and meditation at this time until 6.30am), but also their reasons for working within yoga.
+Now a mother, Veronica, who was a Guess Model at just 16, resides in Barcelona: “I discovered the benefits of yoga during my pregnancy and now I am setting up my own studio in Gràcia.
 Teaching classes is a nice way to get close to people, because as a model, it’s about creating distance.”

 If all this has made you want to jump up and do a Downward Dog, take some final inspiration from Christy Turlington: “I think more than anything, yoga has brought me closer to myself – to who I really am and who I aspire to be.
 Yoga is the absolute best set of tools I can recommend to help one feel and look one’s absolute best at any age.
 Simply because it helps establish and maintain interconnectedness between the mind and body – an important connection to nurture throughout one’s entire life.”